Chloë Sevigny: 1992–1998: Modeling and early acting roles

-1995–1998: Early film and stage roles

 Sevigny met screenwriter and aspiring director Harmony Korine in Washington Square Park during her senior year of high school in 1993.
 The two became close friends, which resulted in her being cast in the low-budget independent film Kids (1995), which was written by Korine and directed by Larry Clark.
 Sevigny played a New York teenager who discovers she is HIV positive.
 According to Sevigny, she was originally cast in a much smaller role, but ended up replacing Canadian actress Mia Kirshner.
 Just two days before production began, the leading role went to Sevigny, who was 19 at the time and had no professional acting experience.
-Kids was highly controversial; the film was given an NC-17 rating by the Motion Picture Association of America for its graphic depiction of sexuality and drug use involving teenagers.
-Despite this, the film was taken note of critically; Janet Maslin of The New York Times considered it a "wake-up call to the modern world" about the nature of the American youth in contemporary urban settings.
+Kids was highly controversial.
+The film was given an NC-17 rating by the Motion Picture Association of America for its graphic depiction of sexuality and drug use involving teenagers.
+Despite this, the film was taken note of critically.
+Janet Maslin of The New York Times considered it a "wake-up call to the modern world" about the nature of the American youth in contemporary urban settings.
 Sevigny's performance was praised, with critics noting that she brought a tenderness to the chaotic, immoral nature of the film: "Sevigny provided the warm, reflective centre in this feral film."
-She received an Independent Spirit Award nomination for Best Supporting Female.
+She received nomination for the Independent Spirit Award for Best Supporting Female.

-Sevigny followed Kids with actor/director Steve Buscemi's independent film Trees Lounge (1996), starring in a relatively small role as Buscemi's object of affection.
-During this time, director Mary Harron (after having seen Kids) offered Sevigny a minor part in her film I Shot Andy Warhol (1996).
+In 1996, Sevigny starred in actor/director Steve Buscemi's independent film Trees Lounge, in a relatively small role as Buscemi's object of affection.
+During this time, director Mary Harron, after having seen Kids, offered Sevigny a minor part in her film I Shot Andy Warhol (1996).
 Harron tracked Sevigny down to the SoHo clothing store Liquid Sky, where she was working at the time.
-Sevigny then gave her first audition ever, but ultimately decided to turn down the part; she would later work with Harron on American Psycho (2000).
+Sevigny then gave her first audition ever, but ultimately decided to turn down the part.
+She later worked with Harron on American Psycho (2000).
 Instead of taking the part in I Shot Andy Warhol, Sevigny starred in and worked as a fashion designer on Gummo (1997), directed and written by Harmony Korine, who was romantically involved with Sevigny during and after filming.
 Gummo was as controversial as Sevigny's debut; set in Xenia, Ohio, the film depicts an array of nihilistic characters in a poverty-stricken community, and presents themes of drug and sexual abuse as well as anti-social alienated youth.
 Recalling the film, Sevigny cited it as one of her favorite projects: "Young people love that movie.
 It's been stolen from every Blockbuster in America.
 It's become a cult film".
 The film was dedicated to Sevigny's father, who died prior to the film's release.